Refined canonical stable Grothendieck polynomials and their duals, Part 2: Introduction

-Our strategy to prove Theorem~\ref{thm:comb_intro} is as follows.
-Instead of proving \eqref{eq:6} and \eqref{eq:7} directly, we consider their flagged versions \( G_\lm^{\row(\vr, \vs)}(\vx;\va,\vb) \) and \( g_\lm^{\row(\vr, \vs)}(\vx;\va,\vb) \) for which we can use inductive arguments in the same vein as in Wachs \cite{Wachs_1985}.
 Using computer experiments, we were able to find suitable Jacobi--Trudi-like formulas for \( G_\lm^{\row(\vr, \vs)}(\vx;\va,\vb) \) and \( g_\lm^{\row(\vr, \vs)}(\vx;\va,\vb) \) that generalize \eqref{eq:4} and \eqref{eq:5}, respectively; see Theorem~\ref{thm:main_G_intro} below.
 Thanks to the flag conditions, \( G_\lm^{\row(\vr, \vs)}(\vx;\va,\vb) \) and \( g_\lm^{\row(\vr, \vs)}(\vx;\va,\vb) \) have natural recurrences.
 We then prove the Jacobi--Trudi-like formulas by showing that the determinants also have the same recurrences.
 Although our proofs require many technical lemmas, they are elementary and we need nothing more complex than basic techniques in linear algebra such as row operations.

 Our methods also work for column-flagged versions.
 In summary we prove the following Jacobi--Trudi-like formulas.
 Note that \eqref{eq:8} and \eqref{eq:10} generalize \eqref{eq:4} and \eqref{eq:5}, hence imply \eqref{eq:6} and \eqref{eq:7}, respectively.
 We also note that \eqref{eq:9} is proved under a weaker condition; see Theorem~\ref{thm:main_G_col}.